Skip to main content

 Use this section to view the frame image used for dialogue windows in your game, the cursor image used in menus and to select the default font for your project.
 Clicking the cursor or frame image will open them in your selected image editor, alternatively you can find the files in your project's assets/ui folder.

-By default fonts use an ASCII mapping with character code 32 (Space) mapping to the top left character in your font.
+By default, fonts use an ASCII mapping with character code 32 (Space) mapping to the top left character in your font.
 You can provide a custom mapping by editing your font's .json file as follows.

 {